harshbari-153/Claim-Justification-2/README.md

 - **T5-base** and **T5-small**: Versatile models fine-tuned for various NLP tasks, leveraged for question generation.

 ## Dataset Details
-The Polifact Dataset used in this project includes claims and their corresponding justifications scraped from the Polifact website.
+The Polifact Dataset used in this project includes claims available on Kaggle Website and their corresponding justifications scraped from the Polifact website.
 The dataset enables the model to learn patterns in claims and justifications and identify gaps that can be addressed with targeted questions.

 ## Folder Structure
 ```